onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/04-capabilities.md

 or if the requested type exceeds what is allowed by the capability.
 We panic with a descriptive error message so the caller can know better what went wrong.

-We separate this process into capabilities and references to protect against reentrancy attacks.
-A reentrancy attack is where a malicious actor could call into an object multiple times.
-These attacks have plagued other smart contract languages.
-Only one reference to an object can exist at a time, so this type of vulnerability isn't possible for objects in storage when you use Cadence.

 Additionally, the owner of an object can effectively revoke capabilities they have created by moving the underlying object or destroying the link with the `unlink` method.
 If the referenced object is moved or the link is destroyed, capabilities that have been created from that link are invalidated.